Last Updated on March 22, 2023 by Jorian

 How To Fix A Keurig That Keeps Shutting Off While Brewing Or Descaling

-Here are the 8 things you could try when trying to fix your keurig that keeps shutting off:
+Here are the 8 things you could try when trying to fix your Keurig that keeps shutting off:

 - Manually puncture the K-Cup to reduce pressure inside.